TLABEGO/Samloryx/README.md

 This application is called Samloryx and it is supposed to be used in movie rental stores.

 The application have two different roles
-1. Admin
+1. Admin -

-2. Stuff member
+2. Stuff member -

-This system is used by tellers at movie rental store.
+Main features of the system include:
+  -